ioBroker/dm-utils/README.md

     - `id` (string): unique identifier to recognize an action (never shown to the user)
     - `icon` (string): an icon shown on the button (see below for details)
     - `description` (string, optional): a text that will be shown as a tooltip on the button
-    - `disabled` (boolean, optional): if set to `true`, the button can't be clicked but is shown to the user
+    - `handler` (function, optional): function that will be called when the user clicks on the button; if not given, the button will be disabled in the UI
 - `hasDetails` (boolean, optional): if set to `true`, the row of the device can be expanded and details are shown below

 Possible strings for device icons are here: [TYPE ICONS](https://github.com/ioBroker/adapter-react-v5/blob/main/src/Components/DeviceType/DeviceTypeIcon.tsx#L68)